-All staff understand about possible risk factors that might make some children more likely to experience problems; such a physical long-term illness, having a parent who has a mental health problem, death and loss, including loss of friendships, family breakdown and bullying.
+All staff understand about possible risk factors that might make some children more likely to experience difficulties; such a physical long-term illness, having a parent who has a mental health problem, death and loss (including illness related to Covid-19), including loss of friendships, family breakdown and bullying.
 They also understand the factors that protect children from adversity, such as self-esteem, communication and problem-solving skills, a sense of worth and belonging and emotional literacy (see appendix 1 on risk and protective factors).